Matej Ižvolt

 Matej Ižvolt (born 5 June 1986) is a Slovak footballer who plays for Austrian club SC Zöbern.

 Club career

 He started his football career in ZTS Dubnica, in June 2007 he signed a 3-year contract with ŠK Slovan Bratislava.
 He represented Slovakia in the Under-21 categories.
-In July 2012, he joined Polish club Piast Gliwice on a one-year contract.
+Having made 169 appearances in the Slovak First Football League, scoring 17 goals in the process, he moved to Poland to play for Piast Gliwice on a one-year contract in the summer of 2012.